 The most important step for getting started is to be clear about what is and isn’t employer branding, a consideration that still confounds some organizations.
-Like a product or corporate brand, your employer one has existed as long as you have been in business.
+Like a product or corporate brand, your employer brand has existed as long as you have been in business.
 It is represented at every touchpoint with current and prospective employees and is their collective perception of you as an employer.
-Through your employee value proposition (EVP), your brand tells them why they should join and and stay at your organization.
-Most importantly, your employer brand should be an asset in your efforts to attract the skills you need for your organization.
+Through your employee value proposition (EVP), your brand tells them why they should join and stay at your organization.
+Most importantly, your employer brand should be an asset for attracting the skills you need for your organization.

 You should be clear that your employer brand is the perception of workers and not customers, although sometimes they can be one and the same.
 This is especially true of consumer product companies.
 Regardless, the main objective of your employer branding strategy isn’t to sell your products or your corporate brand; that’s the role of your marketing department.
 That said, you shouldn’t regard employer branding as a standalone entity.
 It’s a part of your overall brand portfolio and should be supported in a consistent way as your other brands.

 To help you avoid such pitfalls, here are four myths you should overcome in your effort to create a more compelling employer brand.

 you are the creator of your employer brand

 Your employer brand exists regardless of the effort you put towards it.
 Think of it as the collective perception the public has of your organization based on many touchpoints.
 There are ways to influence and shape that perception but you don’t actually create it.
 You can affect it through your corporate or product brands.
 How your industry is perceived may also help or hinder your employer branding efforts.
 What your advocates or detractors say about you online and share also have a significant impact.
 Some of these factor can be controlled while others cannot.
 The sooner you realize this, the better you can focus on the factors that influence your brand.